Rust Error Handling, Demystified

 In Rust if the trait From<A> for B exists, then we get the trait Into<B> for A for free.

 Bob: You know what?
 We will use the last experiment code as a starting point.
-Again the objective is to transition to a production ready code (from the error management standpoint).
-Today it is monolithic and it looks like this.
+Again the objective is to transition to a production ready code (at least from the error management standpoint).
+As it is, the code is monolithic and it looks like this:

 // ex303.rs